mariuszkuswik/KCNA/README.md

 # Kubernetes
 ## Kubernetes Components Overview
-### Service
+### Services
-A static IP address and DNS name for a set of pods (persists an address even if a pod dies) and a load balancer.
+Service - A static IP address and DNS name for a set of pods (persists an address even if a pod dies) and a load balancer.
 A “service” can also mean a container that continuously runs.

 Kubernetes Services has following **service types**: